TikhonJelvis/RL-book/book/chapter2/chapter2.md

 \index{Markov processes!finite}
 \index{FiniteMarkovProcess@\texttt{FiniteMarkovProcess}}

 Now let us consider Markov Processes with a finite state space.
 So we can represent the state space as $\mathcal{S} = \{s_1, s_2, \ldots, s_n\}$.
 Assume the set of non-terminal states $\mathcal{N}$ has $m\leq n$ states.
 Let us refer to Markov Processes with finite state spaces as Finite Markov Processes.
-Since Finite Markov Processes are a subclass of Markov Processes, it would make sense to create a concrete class `FiniteMarkovProcess` that implements the interface of the abstract class `MarkovProcess` (specifically implement the `@abstractmethod transition`).
+Since Finite Markov Processes are a subclass of Markov Processes, it would make sense to create a concrete class `FiniteMarkovProcess` that implements the interface of the abstract class `MarkovProcess` (specifically implement the abstract method `transition`).
 But first let's think about the data structure required to specify an instance of a `FiniteMarkovProcess` (i.e., the data structure we'd pass to the `__init__` method of `FiniteMarkovProcess`).
 One choice is a $m \times n$ 2D numpy array representation, i.e., matrix elements representing transition probabilities
 $$\mathcal{P} : \mathcal{N} \times \mathcal{S} \rightarrow [0, 1]$$
 However, we often find that this matrix can be sparse since one often transitions from a given state to just a few set of states.
 So we'd like a sparse representation and we can accomplish this by conceptualizing $\mathcal{P}$ in an [equivalent curried form](https://en.wikipedia.org/wiki/Currying)[^currying] as follows:
 $$\mathcal{N} \rightarrow (\mathcal{S} \rightarrow [0, 1])$$